markjnkim/es_mod/resources/reflection.md

 # Reflection & Retrieval

-As you finish up this module, take time to reflect.
-Even though this might not seem as productive as coding an extra feature, reflecting on what you recently learned is a proven strategy for cementing new knowledge into memory.
+Reflecting on what you recently learned is a proven strategy for cementing new knowledge into memory.

 ## Reflection